 Sonya Yoncheva | News and Events

-Beginning on March 31 at Munich's Prinzregententheater (in collaboration with U-Live), Sonya Yoncheva, with the Academia Montis Regalis and conductor Alessandro De Marchi, embarks on a multi-city concert tour throughout Europe.
+Sonya Yoncheva, along with the Academia Montis Regalis and conductor Alessandro De Marchi, will embark on a multi-city concert tour throughout Europe this year.
 The programme features the repertoire of "Baroque Heroines," including arias by Georg Friedrich Handel (Giulio Cesare, Agrippina, Theodora) and Jean-Philippe Rameau (Castor et Pollux).
-They also present concerts at the Philharmonie de Paris (April 18) and the Wiener Konzerthaus (May 15).see more
+They will present concerts at the Philharmonie de Paris (April 18) and the Salzburg Festival (August 13).see more

 "In the current run of Verdi’s classic tragedy at the Met, Sonya Yoncheva has no trouble filling that space.
 Her interpretation of the meteoric heroine has earned every ounce of the praise that has been heaped on it.